by Neil Anderson

 Why Most People Can’t Get Healthy at a Big Box Gym

 Big box gyms are a lie.
 They are built on a lie.
-Their intention is a lie and their whole purpose is to relieve you of your money.
+Their intention is a lie and their whole purpose is to relieve you of your money without providing ANY services in return.
 If you happen to get fit at one of those places, you have done them a disservice and they dislike you.
+Yes, I've been in the meetings where they said so - IN WORDS.

 Think about it.
 Who is a “good” customer to the big box gym?
 Isn’t it the guy or gal who shows up ONE time and purchases a year long contract (two years with a discount), pays the upfront costs (which are made up and silly), springs for some options they’ll never use (3 visits with a personal trainer & a couple of tubs of protein - on special), then goes the hell AWAY never EVER to return?